Nokia handsets sale reveals revamped networks value

-VIENNA Nokia's $7.2 billion (4.6 billion pounds) sale of its core phones division to Microsoft leaves three disparate high-quality business units whose value should benefit from the deal.
+VIENNA, Sept 3 Nokia's $7.2 billion sale of its core phones division to Microsoft leaves three disparate high-quality business units whose value should benefit from the deal.

 The central operating business will now be the cleaned-up networks unit NSN - once again profitable and wholly owned by Nokia after buying out former partner Siemens - along with a mapping unit and a valuable collection of patents.